 “In the same hour there was a great earthquake, and a tenth of the city fell.
 In the earthquake seven thousand people were killed, and the rest were afraid and gave glory to the God of heaven.”

 In the same hour – meaning at the same time when God’s witnesses were elevated indicates this prophesy is no longer generalizing, but referring to a certain event.
 Typical of revolution type events like the Reformation, chaos and bloodshed follow.
 Here described as a great earthquake – the same earthquake expression was used to describe the sixth seal, to illustrate the overthrow of Pagan Rome.
 Although the western idea of earthquake is understood merely as geological ruptures, the eastern idea includes societal ruptures; that is, events which have major impact upon the world populace.
 The word in the original, seismos, means commotions, or shakings.
-The eastern sense of this illustration is captured quite well in Haggai 2:21-22:
+The eastern sense of this illustration is captured quite well in Haggai 2:21:

 “I am going to shake the heavens and the earth.
 I will overthrow the thrones of kingdoms and destroy the power of the kingdoms of the nations; and I will overthrow the chariots and their riders, and the horses and their riders will go down, everyone by the sword of another.”